 Dr. Corbin Campbell

-This year, SOE also received $150,000 from the Gates Foundation and $1 million from the Wellspring Philanthropic Fund, which will go towards the International Training and Education Program.
+This year, SOE also received $150,000 from the Gates Foundation and funding from the Wellspring Philanthropic Fund, which will go towards the International Training and Education Program.
 The focus will be on the decolonization of the curriculum, children’s rights and antiracist practices, according to Holcomb-McCoy.

 Other summer initiatives included conducting an antiracist book club for faculty and staff, establishing “healing spaces” for students, creating an assessment system to hold leadership accountable and developing a School Leadership Certificate for those interested in being principals and administrators.